-Words taste and flavour are not interchangeable, as many might think, and we use them differently.
+Words “taste” and “flavour” are not interchangeable, as many may think, and we use them differently.

 The word TASTE refers to flavours we can feel with our senses: salty, sour, sweet or bitter.